RahulAnand2077/Bank_Management_System/README.md

-# School_Python_Project
+# Bank Management System
-This is my first repository, a school project coded in python with integrated mysql
+A school project in python with integrated sql